mrvisser/prop-doc/README.md

 ~/prop-doc$ mvn assembly:single
 </pre>

-It should generate you a JAR file in the **target/** directory similar to **prop-doc-current-jar-with-dependencies.jar**.
+It should generate you a JAR file in the **target/** directory similar to **prop-doc-1.0-jar-with-dependencies.jar**.
 This jar is executable, defaulting to the Velocity template propdoc executor:

 <pre>
 ~/prop-doc$ java -jar target/prop-doc-1.0-jar-with-dependencies.jar